Frequently asked questions about our Transform Together Scholarships

 What are the deadlines for submitting Transform Together scholarship application forms?

-For courses starting in September 2021, the deadline for applications is now closed.
+For courses starting in January 2023, the deadline for applications is 1 November 2022.

 The application form asks for my Sheffield Hallam University Student Identifier number – what is this?

 Once you have applied for a course and your application has been processed you will receive an eight digit Student Identifier (SI) number.
 To apply for a scholarship, you will need to include your SI number in your application.
 Your scholarship application will not be considered if you do not provide your SI number on the online scholarship application form.